EOEPCA/deployment-guide/docs/quickstart/scripted-deployment.md

 ### Using Workspace Swagger UI

 The Workspace API provides a Swagger UI that facilitates interaction with the API - at the URL `https://workspace-api.<domain>/docs#`.
-Access to The Workspace API is protected, such that the necessary access tokens must be supplied in requests, which is most easily achieved by logging in via the 'portal'.

-The portal is accessed at `https://portal.<domain>/`.
-It is a rudimentary web service that facilitates establishing the appropriate tokens in the user's browser context.
-Login to the portal as the `admin` user, using the configured credentials.
+!!! note
+    If the Workspace API has been protected ([via Gatekeeper with Keycloak](../eoepca/identity-service.md#protection-of-resources)), then requests must be supported by an `access_token` carried in the HTTP header `Authorozation: Bearer <token>`.
+This diminishes the utility of the swagger UI.

 Access the Workspace Swagger UI at `https://workspace-api.<domain>/docs`.
 Workspaces are created using `POST  /workspaces` **(Create Workspace)**.
 Expand the node and select `Try it out`.
 Complete the request body, such as...
 ```json